nettle for hormones with dried and fresh leaves

 Yep, thyroid health isn’t just about iodine; you need iron too.

-And the pituitary is always in communication with the thyroid.
-Without proper TSH production, your thyroid won’t receive the signals that are necessary for the production of T3 (triiodothyronine) and T4 (thyroxine).
+As a result, without proper TSH production, your thyroid won’t receive the signals that are necessary for the production of T3 (triiodothyronine) and T4 (thyroxine).

-In fact, reports indicate that patients undergoing thyroid hormone replacement therapy get better results when they’re given iron (as opposed to thyroid hormone therapy by itself).
+In fact, some reports indicate that patients undergoing thyroid hormone replacement therapy get better results when they’re given iron (as opposed to thyroid hormone therapy by itself).

 2. Balances Blood Sugar Levels